jcwangxp/Crossline/README.md

 ## Features and Highlights

-* Support Windows, Linux, vt100 and xterm.
+* Support many platforms: Windows, Linux, vt100 and xterm.
-* Support total `79 shortcuts` and `37 functions`.
+* Support total `79 shortcuts` and `40 functions`.
 * Support most readline shortcuts (Emacs Standard bindings): move, edit, cut&paste, complete, history, control.
+* Support fast move between lines with `Up` `Down` keys in multiple line edit mode.
 * Support some Windows command line shortcuts and extend some new convenient shortcuts.
 * Support history navigation, history show/clear and history save/load.
 * Support autocomplete, key word help and syntax hints.
 * Support powerful interactive history search with multiple case insensitive including and excluding match patterns.
 * Support same edit shortcuts (except complete and history shortcuts) in history search mode.
 * Support autocomplete, history show/search, help info paging with auto resizing.
-* Support common APIs for paing control.
+* Support cross platform paging control APIs.
+* Support cross platform cursor control APIs.
 * Support convenient embedded `F1` help in edit and history search mode, and you can call it anytime without losing current input.
 * Support convenient embedded `Ctrl-^` keyboard debug mode to watch key code sequences.
 * Support `Ctrl-C` to exit edit and `Ctrl-Z` to suspend and resume job(Linux) in both edit and search mode.
 * Support pipe as input.
 * Pure C MIT license source code, no 3rd library dependency.
 * No any dynamic memory operations: malloc/free/realloc/new/delete/strdup/etc.
-* Very small only about 1000 LOC, and code logic is simple and easy to read.
+* Very small only about 1100 LOC, and code logic is simple and easy to read.
 * Easy to customize your own shortcuts and new features.
-* Only single line edit mode is supported now.
-* Unicode is not supported yet.
+* Unicode is to be supported later.

 ## Background